maaaax/collatz/README.md

 # Collatz tree decomposed
 ## Dear Visitor!

+As this article is not (yet) on arxiv, the link to this repo has been posted in several discussion groups and some people related to this topic.

-Feel free to fork this repository and/or create a derived article from it.
+Feel free to fork this repository and/or create a derived article from it but please give credits :)

 If you think it’s worth publishing and you are an endorser, please tell me!